Noah-Silvera/cant-stand-still-admin/README.md

 This server is meant to be run in [tandem with the frontend](https://github.com/Noah-Silvera/cant-stand-still-frontend)

 Follow the instructions in the readme for that project to setup running it against your local server.

+## Job Architecture

+Check out [Design.md](./api/Design.md) to learn about how the API pulls ride data from Strava